Connect with others who understand.

 7. Remove the dressing from its packaging and remove the backing.

-8. Fold the dressing in half, applying it starting from the center and smoothing it outward.
+8. Fold the dressing in half.
+Apply the bandage, starting from the center and smoothing it outward.

 9. Remove waste and wash your hands.

-Hydrocolloid bandages usually last three to seven days, but if the edges of one start coming off, you should remove it and apply a new one.
+Hydrocolloid bandages usually last three to seven days.
+If the edges of a dressing start to peel off, however, you should remove it and apply a new one.

 Hydrocolloid Bandages and Eczema

-Hydrocolloid bandages may be helpful for people with eczema in the following ways:
+Hydrocolloid bandages for eczema may be helpful for several reasons, including:

 • Moisture retention — Eczema-prone skin tends to be dry and easily irritated.
 The moist environment created by these bandages can help hydrate and soothe the skin, reducing inflammation and itching.

 • Protection — The bandages act as a physical barrier, shielding you from irritants and skin infections.
-Having a bandage will also prevent you from scratching or rubbing an itchy rash, speeding up the healing process.
+Having a bandage will also prevent you from scratching or rubbing an itchy rash, which can disrupt the healing process.

 • Enhanced healing — By promoting a moist healing environment, hydrocolloid bandages can speed up the healing process, leading to faster recovery and less scarring.

-There are several brands of hydrocolloid dressings, including extra-thin varieties such as Granuflex and DuoDerm.
-Many brands of hydrocolloid bandages can work for skin with eczema — ask your dermatologist for their recommendation.
+There are several brands of hydrocolloid dressings.
+Options include extra-thin varieties such as Granuflex/DuoDerm.
+There are many brands of hydrocolloid bandages that can work for skin with eczema.
+Ask your dermatologist which bandage type would be best for you.

 Types of Eczema That May Benefit From Hydrocolloid Bandages

-The first is dyshidrotic eczema, a type of eczema that often presents with blisters on the hands and feet.
-Keeping hand-eczema wounds covered with clothing can be difficult, so using hydrocolloid bandages can protect them from the elements.
+The first is dyshidrotic eczema.
+This type of eczema often presents with blisters on the hands and feet.
+Keeping hand-eczema wounds covered with clothing can be difficult, but hydrocolloid bandages can help protect them from the elements.
 Hydrocolloid bandages can also help protect and soothe the affected areas, providing hydration and supporting healing.

 The second type is weeping eczema, which causes oozing or weeping blisters.
-These can benefit from the moisture-absorbing properties of hydrocolloid bandages, preventing further irritation and promoting recovery.
+These can benefit from the absorbent properties of hydrocolloid bandages, preventing further irritation and promoting recovery.

-While hydrocolloid bandages are generally safe to use and have few side effects, there are some risks to consider.
+You may have wondered when not to use hydrocolloid bandages.
+While hydrocolloid bandages are generally safe and have few side effects, there are some risks to consider.

-Second, if the bandage becomes soiled or dislodged, there’s a risk of infection.
-Ensure the skin is clean and dry before application.
+Second, if the bandage becomes dirty or dislodged, there’s a risk of infection.
+Ensure your skin is clean and dry before application.
 Change the bandage as often as is recommended on the package.
+You should not use a hydrocolloid bandage on skin that is actively infected, as it can trap bacteria, prevent drainage, and worsen the infection.

-Importantly, although hydrocolloid bandages can provide relief and support healing, they are not a substitute for medical treatment.
+Though hydrocolloid bandages can provide relief and support healing, they’re not a substitute for medical treatment.
 Consult your doctor to create an eczema treatment plan.

 Next Steps for Trying Hydrocolloid Bandages